-114. The Department shall continue to implement formal eligibility criteria for Field Training Officers ("FTO").
+9. The Department shall continue to implement formal eligibility criteria for Field Training Officers ("FTO").
 The criteria require, inter alia, demonstrated analytical skills, demonstrated interpersonal and communication skills, cultural and community sensitivity, diversity, and commitment to police integrity.
 The criteria shall be expanded to require a positive evaluation of the officer based upon the officer's TEAMS II record.
+Managers shall comply with may be removed during their tenure for acts or behaviors that would disqualify the officer from adequate training, including training to be an instructor and training in LAPD policies and procedures, to enable them to carry out their duties.
+FTOs' annual personnel performance evaluations shall include their competency in successfully completing and implementing their

-Managers shall comply with paragraphs 47(g) or 51, as appropriate, in selecting officers to serve as FTOs.
+Without limiting any other personnel authority available to the Department, FTOs paragraphs 47(g) or 51, as appropriate, in selecting officers to serve as FTOs.